Noah-Huppert/borzoi-test-ts/README.md

 ```

 Assertions are defined in a fluid style, calling `T.assert()` returns an
 `Assertion` instance.
+A description of what is being asserted is required for
+this `T.assert()` method.
+These descriptions must be unique within a test
+(Sub-tests can re-use descriptions which their parents use).
+The `Assertion`
-The `Assertion` class defines the `actual()` method which
+class returned by `T.assert()` defines the `actual()` method which allows you to
-allows you to provide the value being tested by the assertion.
+provide the value being tested by the assertion.
 Additionally the
 `eq()` (equal), `ne()` (not equal), `lt()` (less than), `gt()` (greater than),
 `lte()` (less than or equal), and `gte()` (greater than or equal) methods let
 you provide the expected value and decide how the actual and expected values are